vmlrodrigues/curta-url/README.md

 # What is it?

-A simple selfhosted URL shortener with no unnecessary features.
-Simplicity and speed are the main foci of this project.
-The scratch docker image is <6 MB (compressed), the alpine one is <10 MB (compressed), and it uses <15 MB of RAM under regular use.
+A simple self-hosted URL shortener with no unnecessary features.
+Simplicity and speed are the main focuses of this project.
+The scratch Docker image is <6 MB (compressed), the Alpine one is <10 MB (compressed), and it uses <15 MB of RAM under regular use.

-Don't worry if you see no activity for a long time.
-I consider this project to be complete, not dead.
-I'm unlikely to add any new features, but I will try and fix every bug you report.
-I will also try to keep it updated in terms of security vulnerabilities.

-If you feel like a feature is missing, please let me know by creating an issue using the "feature request" template.
+This fork exists to support a slightly different default behavior: when the same long URL is submitted again, CurtaURL returns the existing short link.
+This keeps links stable for repeat submissions while still allowing explicit custom slugs for context-specific links.

+I actively use CurtaURL in production at [https://shrtn.fyi](https://shrtn.fyi), so expect ongoing changes and improvements as real-world needs evolve.
+Thanks to [Sayantan Santra](https://github.com/SinTan1729) for the original Chhoto URL and the inspiration for this fork.

 ## But why another URL shortener?

 Most URL shorteners are either bloated with unnecessary features, or are a pain to set up.
 Even fewer are written with simplicity and lightness in mind.
 When I saw the `simply-shorten` project (linked below), I really liked the idea but thought that it missed some features.
-Also, I didn't like the fact that a simple app like this had a ~200 MB docker image (mostly due to the included java runtime).
+Also, I didn't like the fact that a simple app like this had a ~200 MB Docker image (mostly due to the included Java runtime).
 So, I decided to rewrite it in Rust and add some features to it that I thought were essential (e.g. hit counting).

 ## What does the name mean?

 Curta is Portuguese for short.
 URL means, well...
 URL.
-So the name simply means Short URL.
+So the name simply means short URL.

 # Demo